 When a variable product is added to the cart the Shipping Class Cost which will be taken into consideration is the Parent Shipping Class of that product (shown below)

 Am I charging my customers too much or too less for shipping?
 Should I offer Free Shipping?
 Would I still make a profit if I provide Free Shipping?

 These are some of the typical questions most WooCommerce store owners ask themselves while formulating their shipping strategy.

 Getting your product into the hands of your customer in a way that delivers a truly exceptional customer experience, while keeping you profitable, is very important to business success.

 Here, we will try to list the most popular shipping scenarios and guide you about how you can set this up in WooCommerce.

-Offer Free Shipping for orders based on Count, Cost, Destination, and Class
+Offer WooCommerce Free Shipping based on Count, Cost, Destination, and Class

-It can be a good selling tactic to offer Free Shipping.
-But you should keep in mind that, Free Shipping may be free to your customers but not to you!
+It can be a good selling tactic to offer Free Shipping but you should keep in mind that, it may be free to your customers but not to you.
 Understanding this, some businesses offer Free Shipping, but they slightly increase the prices to cover the shipping cost.

 But if you choose to offer free shipping in its true sense, it is very important to understand its impact on your business’ bottom line.
 You will still need to pay the carrier and make sure you’re making enough on each order to cover the associated shipping costs.

 The most effective approach to Free Shipping is to only offer it for orders where you know you’re making enough on the sale to cover shipping and still make a profit.
 You could try offering Free Shipping with a minimum order amount or a minimum number of items that makes sense for your business and, maybe try excluding products that are too heavy or bulky for you to offer Free Shipping.